Reconstructing the Arches I: Constraining the Initial Conditions: Introduction

 Determining the IMF of young clusters from observations is not a straight-forward process.
 Uncertainties can arise from the measured luminosities, the estimated age of the cluster, the completeness of the observed sample, and the stellar evolution models.
-In addition, the non-linear dynamical evolution of the cluster has to be taken into account as shown in Fig.~\ref{fig:IMFMS}: as the star cluster evolves, more massive stars (star symbols) will move towards the cluster center and low-mass stars (points) in the opposite direction (indicated by the arrows in the left image).
+In addition, the non-linear dynamical evolution of the cluster has to be taken into account as shown in Fig.~\ref{fig:IMFMS}: as the star cluster evolves, more massive stars (star symbols) will move towards the cluster centre and low-mass stars (points) in the opposite direction (indicated by the arrows in the left image).
 If the detection of cluster members is radially limited (dashed circle), it will result in an observed mass function (MF) in the mass-segregated cluster (right image) that is different from the IMF.
-This effect is visualized in Fig.~\ref{fig:IMFMS} by the ratio of low- to high-mass stars inside the dashes circles before and after mass segregation.
+This effect is visualised in Fig.~\ref{fig:IMFMS} by the ratio of low- to high-mass stars inside the dashed circles before and after mass segregation.

-In case of the Arches cluster, observations have revealed that the slope of the observed mass function (MF) is significantly flattened with $\Gamma \approx -0.9 \pm 0.15$ with respect to the standard Salpeter IMF ($\Gamma = -1.35$) \citep{SBG05,SGB02,FKM99}, and therefore the Arches cluster has been regarded as an argument against the universality of the IMF.
+In case of the Arches cluster, observations have revealed that the slope of the observed MF for $R \leq 0.4\,\pc$ is significantly flattened with $\Gamma \approx -0.9 \pm 0.15$ with respect to the standard Salpeter IMF ($\Gamma = -1.35$) \citep{SBG05,SGB02,FKM99}, and therefore the Arches cluster has been regarded as a possible case against the universality of the IMF.
 More recently, however, \citet{ESM09} derived a slope of $\Gamma = -1.1 \pm 0.2$ in $R < 0.4\,\pc$ and concluded that a standard Salpeter IMF cannot be ruled out for Arches.
 In addition to the radial variation in $A_V$, these authors also accounted for differential extinction variations, which can severely affect the incompleteness and may have biased the earlier results.
 Large uncertainties in the slope still remain, revealing the necessity to compare the observed cluster MF with simulations.